LLNL/SNLS/README.md

 AUTHORS
 ======

 The principal devleoper of SNLS is Nathan Barton, nrbarton@llnl.gov.
-Brett Wayne has also made contributions.
+Brett Wayne and Robert Carson have also made contributions.

 CITATION
 ======